sap-tutorials/How-Tos/tutorials/2017/02/hxe-python-sqlalchemy-users/hxe-python-sqlalchemy-users.md

 1. Install `sqlalchemy-hana` by following the Install `SQLAlchemy` by following the [SQLAlchemy installation instructions]( https://docs.djangoproject.com/en/1.10/topics/install/#).
 The `sqlalchemy-hana` installation will also install `SQLAlchemy` if it is not already installed in your environment.

 2. The `sql-alchemy-hana` implementation relies on the `pyhdb` driver, a pure python HANA database driver.
-Run the pip installer to install pyhdb: `pip install pyhdb`.
-If successful, this pip install command should indicate a successful installation and the version number (e.g. "Successfully installed pyhdb-0.3.3").
+Run the pip installer to install `pyhdb`: `pip install pyhdb`.
+If successful, this pip install command should indicate a successful installation and the version number (e.g. `Successfully installed pyhdb-0.3.3`).

 3. Verify that you can connect to the HXE database by creating a small test script.